chameleon-system/sanitycheck/README.md

 permissions or availability of remote systems can be checked.

 When and where these checks are performed is up to you.
-In an installer, from the command line or an admin interface - just add the checks wherever they suit your needs.
+In an installer, from the command line or an admin interface - checks can be added wherever needed.

 Documentation
 -------------